Removing chambers in Bruhat-Tits buildings

 \subsection{The Haagerup property}

 An important question concerns the status of the Haagerup property and Kazhdan's property T for groups of intermediate rank.
-Since the group with start with are lattices in algebraic group of higher rank (over local fields) they have property T, and it is interesting to see if the chambers removal surgery can lead to groups with property T and groups with the ``opposite" property, namely the Haagerup property (also known as Gromov's a-T-menability).
+Since the groups to start with are lattices in algebraic group of higher rank (over local fields) they have the Kazhdan property T, and it is interesting to see if the chambers removal surgery can lead to groups with property T and groups with the ``opposite" property, namely the Haagerup property (also known as Gromov's a-T-menability).
 Observe that if we remove \emph{all} the chambers, then the resulting group is a free group, which does have the Haagerup property.

 We give in Section \ref{Sectinvert} an explicit construction of a ``weak" building with chambers missing $(X,\G)$, where $\G$ has the Haagerup property (see Theorem \ref{th-haagerup}):

 \begin{theorem} The group $\G$ with 4 generators and the 3 relations defined by